FREQUENTLY ASKED QUESTIONS (FAQ)

 Our trailers are lightweight, aerodynamic, and easy to maneuver and you should have no trouble towing them.
 Homegrown Trailers utilize a single axle which make them exceptionally easy to backup and maneuver into a campsite.
 The trick is to go slow and make small incremental adjustments, backing too quickly can misalign the trailer and cause frustration.
 Never hesitate to pull forward, straighten the trailer out and try again.
 Occasionally, and due to its light weight, rolling the trailer manually may be effective, but should only happen on flat ground when you are confident in your ability to slow and stop the trailer using only your body weight.

-Can people ride in the trailer?
+Can people ride in a trailer?

 People are not allowed to ride inside the trailer while it is in motion.
 It is against the law and very unsafe.

-The axle on our trailers can accommodate up to 3,500 pounds, but the trailer itself can accommodate more weight when the scissor jacks are in use.
+Woodland: The axle on our trailers can accommodate up to 3,500 pounds, but the trailer itself can accommodate more weight when the scissor jacks are in use.
 We suggest limiting the number of occupants to 4 or less than 800 pounds

 Will I still be able to charge the battery via the solar panels if it is raining or overcast?